setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/macOSPrinciples.md

 * Support the claims in this answer with references to publicly available articles from trustworthy and reputable sources, applying source criticism.

+NB!
+Not a decision, just a guideline to validate architecture and software artifacts quality.